godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/godwokenbridge.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

-[Godwoken Bridge](https://testnet.bridge.godwoken.io/#/v1/) functions as a token bridge between CKB and Godwoken and allows the quick deposit and withdrawal of assets. <!--which is powered by Light Godwoken, an SDK dedicated to the development of decentralized applications on Godwoken.-->
+[Godwoken Bridge](https://testnet.bridge.godwoken.io/#/v1/) functions as a token bridge between CKB and Godwoken and allows the quick deposit and withdrawal of assets.
+It is powered by [Light Godwoken](https://github.com/zhangyouxin/light-godwoken), an SDK dedicated to the development of decentralized applications on Godwoken.

 In contrast to the previous version, the current version offers:
 - A unified deposit/withdraw page;